 Key Ingredients:

-• Napa Cabbage – The foundation of traditional Baechu Kimchi.
+• Napa Cabbage – The star of traditional Baechu Kimchi.
+It soaks up all the flavors while keeping a satisfying crunch.

-• Sea Salt (or Coarse Salt) – Draws out excess water from the cabbage, ensuring a crisp texture.
+• Sea Salt (or Coarse Salt) – Helps draw out moisture from the cabbage so it stays crisp and ferments properly.

 Kimchi Paste: